I’ve been told I have breast cancer. What treatment will I have?

 - Reducing the risk of the breast cancer recurring

 - Laboratory analysis following surgery for breast cancer

 - Chemotherapy for breast cancer

 - The “next big thing” for breast cancer treatment

-The treatment for breast cancer is tailored to each individual as much as possible, so there really isn’t any such thing as an “average” treatment.
+The treatment for breast cancer is tailored to each individual as much as possible, so there really isn’t any such thing as a “usual” treatment.
 There are, however, four basic types of treatment to consider: surgery, radiotherapy, endocrine treatment (such as Tamoxifen or other, similar, tablets) and chemotherapy.
-We will go through each in turn and then also discuss some of the newer, molecular, treatments that are becoming available, as well as looking to the future to see what might happen in the years to come.
+I will go through each in turn and then also discuss some of the newer, molecular, treatments that are becoming available, as well as looking to the future to see what might happen in the years to come.